 - 3 to 4 carrots, chopped

 - 4 cups chicken broth

 - 2 sprigs fresh thyme (or 1/2 teaspoon dried thyme, crushed)

-- 1 bunch curly kale, stems removed and discarded, leaves cut into 1-inch pieces
+- 1 bunch curly kale, stems removed and discarded, leaves cut or torn into bite-size pieces

 - About 1 3/4 pounds Roma tomatoes, peeled, cored, and roughly chopped, including any juice (or one 28-ounce can whole, peeled tomatoes, undrained and cut up)

 - 1/2 teaspoon table salt

 DirectionsQuick-soaking method: Sort the beans in a colander to remove any rocks or debris.
 Rinse with cold running water.
 Transfer the beans to a large pot or Dutch oven and add enough water to cover them by 2 inches.
 Bring to a rapid boil and continue boiling for 2 minutes.
 Remove from heat, cover, and let stand for 1 hour in the cooking liquid.
 Drain the beans in a colander and rinse with water.
 Set aside.

 Rinse out the Dutch oven and dry thoroughly.
 Return the pan to the stove.
 Heat 2 tablespoons of olive oil over medium heat.
 Add the onion, carrots, and celery.
 Cook, stirring occasionally, until the onion is tender, about 6 to 8 minutes.
 Stir in the garlic and cook another minute.
 Put the beans back into the pot along with 4 cups of chicken broth, 3 cups of water, and the thyme sprigs.
 Bring to a boil, reduce heat to low or medium-low, partially cover, and simmer for 1 hour and 15 minutes.